The premier site for William Marples & Son's Tools.

 The 1897 listings are next:

-Next is the 1909 Listings, with the again number item #changes:
+Next are the 1909 Listings, with again, item number changes:

-The 1921 Listings show the usual decrease in item availability:
+The 1921 Listings show the usual post-war decrease in item availability:

 And then to 1928: